Are Deer Antlers For Dogs A Good Chew Toy?

 We also like the following chews:

-The KONG Dog Toy has been pretty much indestructible while the Nylabone Wishbone gets a bit jagged when our dogs chew on it, but has remained in one piece…just don’t let your dog drop it on your barefoot…OUCH!
+The KONG Dog Toy has been indestructible while the Nylabone Wishbone gets a bit jagged when our dogs chew on it, but has remained in one piece…just don’t let your dog drop it on your barefoot…OUCH!

 Are Deer Antlers Good For Puppies?